 Iris flower has been associated with the Greek goddess Iris.
 It also means “rainbow” in Greek since it blooms in red and brown, blue and purple, pink and orange, white and yellow, as well as black.
 It symbolizes faith, hope, wisdom, and eloquence.
 Iris flowers have been around since the 28th Egyptian Dynasty.
 It is also believed that a flower that is chiseled into the Sphinx of Giza is Iris.

 Colors & Symbolism

-Iris has a high relevance in Greek mythology.
-It was goddess Iris who used rainbow as a mean of transportation to deliver messages of love, faith, and hope.
+Iris has high relevance in Greek mythology.
+It was goddess Iris who used the rainbow as a means of transportation to deliver messages of love, faith, and hope.
 Since then, Iris is associated with expressing messages that bring cheer to the recipients.

 Symbolism and meanings

 Violets are symbolism of modesty.
 They were born, when Artemis transformed her nymph into a flower to save her modesty from Apollo.
 In Christianity, violet also represents Virgin Mary’s modesty.
 When spiritual wisdom, humility, and faithfulness are talked about, violet flowers surpassed all other flowers.
 They also symbolize deep love, loyalty, and happiness.
 A bouquet of violet flowers shows that you are always there for the recipient no matter what life brings in.

 To send a bouquet of these February birth flowers to your near and dear ones, contact Melbourne Fresh Flowers.
 This online florist has exceptionally talented artists who can deliver magical creations for birthdays.